hackerstolz/hackathon-frontend/README.md

 [ ] Enable support for `section` and `id` (for archived hackathons) URL parameter
 [ ] Initial html lang is set to "en"
-[ ] Replace challenge categories by challenges directly
+[X] Replace challenge categories by challenges directly
+[ ] auto extend challenge if called via URL param
 [ ] Fix image fallback sizes and placeholder
 [ ] fix scroll to initial section
-[ ] auto extend challenge if called via URL param
+[ ] add aftermovie to intro section